fireblocks/ncw-demo-dockerized/README.md

 ```
 <br/>

 + `/config/tunnel/env.txt` - configuration file for the Localtunnel application.
-An example file would like this:
+An example file would look like this:
 ```js
 TUNNEL_SUBDOMAIN=my_ncw_subdomain
 TARGET_PORT=3000